 For goodness sake!
 Stop running around the room!

 We can also use insomma as an answer to mean “so and so”, or “not bad”.
-It’s very often accompanied by a shrug of your shoulders to mean that you’re neither displeased nor satisfied about something.
+It’s very often accompanied by a shrug of one’s shoulders to mean that you’re neither displeased nor satisfied with something.

 Com’è andato il test? – Insomma.

 How did the test go? – Not bad, not good.

 Oggi come ti senti? – Insomma, potrei stare meglio.